Kitty Wintringham

+Early life

 Born Kitty Bowler in Plymouth, Massachusetts, Wintringham studied at Bryn Mawr College.
 There, she became involved in anti-fascist activity, joining the League Against War and Fascism and the International Labor Defense.

+Travels and communism

-In 1936, Bowler travelled to Europe.
+In 1936, Bowler travelled to Europe, intending to travel around Europe before meeting up with her friend Martha Gellhorn in France.
 She first went to the Soviet Union, where she had a brief relationship with Walter Duranty, then to France, and on to Barcelona.
-This was during the Spanish Civil War, and she met Tom Wintringham, representative of the Communist Party of Great Britain (CPGB) in the city.
+This was during the Spanish Civil War, and Bowler met Tom Wintringham, representative of the Communist Party of Great Britain (CPGB) in the city.
 Wintringham taught Bowler journalism skills, while Bowler assisted him by delivering messages and acting as his unofficial secretary.

-The two fell in love, but Wintringham was already married, and the CPGB disapproved of Bowler as she was not a communist, and they considered her to be unreliable.
-Bowler claimed that, when she delivered a message from Wintringham to London, she asked that they recall Wintringham, but Harry Pollitt, leader of the CPGB, responded by saying he should "go up to the front line, get himself killed to give us a headline".
+The two fell in love, but Wintringham was already married.
+The CPGB was wary of Bowler as she was not a full US party member, and disapproved of her having been apprised by two of Wintrigham's friends, Sylvia Townsend Warner and Valentine Ackland, that she was unreliable and a distraction from Wintringham's organisational work in Spain.
+Warner and Acland, who were in Spain at Wintringham's behest, were close friends of Wintingham's mistress Amelia Baruch, siding with her over his various other romantic interests, to Bowler's misfortune.
+Despite Kitty joining the Spanish Communist Party on arriving in Spain, and applying to join the CPUSA through a personal letter of approval from Wintringham to Joseph North, her reputation at King Street was unsalvageable.
+Bowler claimed that, when she delivered a message from Wintringham to the King St office, she asked that they recall Wintringham, but Harry Pollitt, leader of the CPGB, responded by saying he should "go up to the front line, get himself killed to give us a headline".

 Bowler returned to Spain and took on various journalistic assignments, sharing a hotel room in Valencia with Kate Mangan, who at that time was working in the Government Press Office.
 However, early in 1937, she was detained on the orders of André Marty on suspicion of being a spy, and expelled from the country.
 Wintringham was shot in the leg the following month, and she was allowed back into Spain to help nurse him.
 However, the CPGB ordered Wintringham to stop associating with Bowler, and in July she was again expelled from Spain, on this occasion returning to the United States.